makersacademy/rps-challenge/README.md

 ## TECHNICAL IMPLEMENTATION

 I used a test driven development approach to develop a Sinatra MVC based web app.

+While developing the app I have been using the Ruby web server interface, Rack.
+More info can be found at [Rack](https://rack.github.io/).

 For each user story, I sketched out the features and then wrote the feature tests (in Capybara) to capture the end-to-end user flow.